-Ministry of Economic 26.
-UNDP, with the Development and Trade, will support initiatives to improve the environment, in an economic context, by promoting the introduction of environmentally friendly and energy-efficient technologies in the country's fuel and energy sector and other energy intensive industries (transport, chemical, metallurgical, etc.).
-The Global Environmental Facility (GEF) and other UNDP environment programmes will address climate changemitigation and the abatement of greenhouse gas This will include emissions as priority areas. strengthening capacities and developing mechanisms international cooperation, such as ioint implementation mechanisms and emissions trading prospects.
+UNDP, with the Ministry of Economic Development and Trade, will support initiatives to improve the environment, in an economic context, by promoting the introduction of environmentally friendly and energy-efficient technologies in the country's fuel and energy sector and other energy intensive industries (transport, chemical, metallurgical, etc.).
+The Global Environmental Facility (GEF) and other UNDP environment programmes will address climate-change mitigation and the abatement of greenhouse gas emissions as priority areas.
+This will include strengthening capacities and developing mechanisms for international cooperation, such as joint implementation mechanisms and emissions trading prospects.
 Urban waste-water management, water purification and waste-management issues will be solved through a more rational utilization of natural resources, cleaner production and energy-efficient technologies.
-The expected results include decreased greenhouse gas emissions, an improvement in water quality, and an increase in the number of enterprises applying environmentally clean and efficient technologies supported by UNDP projects, as well as the dissemination of these technologies.
+The expected results include decreased greenhouse gas emissions, an improvement in water quality and an increase in the number of enterprises applying environmentally clean and efficient technologies supported by UNDP projects, as well as the dissemination of these technologies.
 This will contribute to easing pressures on the labour market by creating jobs for highly qualified workers while improving the state of health of employees and of the surrounding environment.
 Success will be measured by an improvement in the environmental conditions in relevant regions and an increase in revenues and taxes paid to the Government for those industries supported by UNDP projects.
-Success will also be reflected in the Russian patented technologies number of new employed in these industries.
+Success will also be reflected in the number of new Russian patented technologies employed in these industries.